 I once asked Steve Nash if anyone in the NBA didn’t listen to rap.
 His answer surprised me, saying there are actually quite a few, more than you’d think, who have differing tastes.
-With the NBA Playoffs right around the corner, check out what 16 NBA players currently have playing in their headphones as they gear up for the most important of the year.
+With the NBA Playoffs right around the corner, check out what 16 NBA players currently have playing in their headphones as they gear up for the most important part of the year.
 Read More »

 Back when Nick “Swaggy P” Young was still rocking a Trojans’ cardinal and gold uniform from 2004 to 2007, the USC athletic department was on top of the world.
 On the gridiron, the ’04 squad, led by Reggie Bush and Matt Leinart, cruised to the BCS National Championship.
 One year later, the Trojans returned to the title game where they fell to Texas.